 where $\delta(\,\cdot\,,\cdot\,)$ is the Kronecker delta symbol.
-For TDSIMs we can measure $\rho_{a} = (1/V) \sum_{i \in \mathcal{V}} \eta_{i}^{a}$ instead, from which $\rho_{a}^{\pm} = \frac{1}{2}(1 \pm \rho_{a})$ can be easily recovered.
+In practice, we measure $\rho_{a}(t) = (1/V) \sum_{i \in \mathpzc{V}} \eta_{i}^{a}(t)$, from which $\rho_{a}^{\pm}(t) = \frac{1}{2}(1 \pm \rho_{a}(t))$ can be easily recovered.
 The time evolution of these quantities in the stationary state of the model for some choices of $J$ appears in Figure~\ref{fig:rho}.
-All data were obtained by Monte Carlo simulations using a heat bath prescription $\Theta(\Delta) = 1/(1 + e^{2\Delta})$ for the rates (\ref{rates}) in a simple square lattice of $V = 100 \times 100$ sites with periodic boundary conditions and nearest-neighbour interactions.
-Notice that we include a given position in its own neighbourhood to allow for intrasite interactions between different types.
+All data were obtained by Monte Carlo simulations using a heat bath prescription $\Theta(\Delta) = 1/(1+e^{2\Delta})$ for the rates (\ref{rates}) in a simple square lattice of $V = 100 \times 100$ sites with periodic boundary conditions and nearest-neighbour interactions.
+Note that we include a given position in its own neighborhood to allow for intrasite interactions between different types.
 One Monte Carlo step equals $nV$ move attempts at randomly chosen sites $(i,a)$, where $n$ is the number of different types in the system.